craighillelson/diff_dicts/README.md

 # diff_dicts

-Python3 script that outputs the diffs of two dictionaries to a csv.
+Python 3.8 script that outputs the diffs of two dictionaries to a csv.